UniversalDependencies/docs/_gun/index.md

 * Verbs are inflected for person, number and clusivity:

-	* Person has four possible values: 1, 2, 3, and 12.
+	* Person has three possible values: 1, 2, 3.
-	* Person=12 indicates portmanteau inflection, which cross-references a first person subject and a second person object.
+	* Person uses the layers subj and obj.
 	* Number has two possible values: Sing and Plur.
+	* Number uses the layer psor.
 	* Clusivity has two possible values, In and Ex.
+	* Clusivity uses the layers subj and obj.

 * Verbs have a subcategorization feature Subcat with two possible values: Int and Tran.

-* Verbs have an optional form feature with four possible values: Part(iciple), Ser(ial), Post(posed verb), Prov(erb)
+* Verbs have an optional form feature with four possible values: Part(iciple), Ser(ial), Post(posed verb), Prov(erb).

 * Verbs have an optional Polarity feature with one possible value, Neg.